anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-2.en.md

 This behavior can be controlled by a new option when creating the index: `recheck_on_update`.

 On by default, the engine checks the result of the expression to perform a HOT update.
 It can be set to `off` if there is a good chance that the result of the expression will change during an update.
 This avoids executing the expression unnecessarily.

 Also notes that the engine avoids the evaluation of the expression if its cost is higher than 1000.
-FIXME : a tester, voir cas où expression est coûteuse.